Ali-AliAkbari/Super-Resolution-of-Turbulent-Flow-Fields-using-Deep-Learning/README.md

 The diagrams from the paper are used under **fair use** for educational and academic purposes.
 The main figure has been **recreated or included with proper citation**.
 Please do not reuse these figures commercially.

----

-## 🧩 Future Work

-- Extend model to 3D turbulence fields.
-- Investigate the use of POD or spectral loss functions.
-- Compare performance with diffusion and transformer-based models.

----

 ## 📬 Contact